 In the Netherlands, most Dutch TV channels are available digitally, meaning that no cables or wires are needed.
 In fact, the most popular Dutch channels are even free to air!

-However, as an expat in the Netherlands, your Dutch may not be at the standard where you can enjoy Dutch television — just yet 😉.
+However, as an international in the Netherlands, your Dutch may not be at the standard where you can enjoy Dutch television — just yet 😉.

-In this case, it may be best to opt for cable TV.
-Many cable TV packages in the Netherlands also consist of expat-friendly channels such as the BBC.
+In that case, it might be best to opt for cable TV.
+Many cable TV packages in the Netherlands also consist of international-friendly channels such as the BBC.

-Often, you can sign up for a cable TV package with your internet provider — but this may also be possible with, for example, your phone provider.
-It all depends on the provider and package you opt for!
+Often, you can sign up for a cable TV package with your internet provider — but this might also be possible with, for example, your phone provider.
+It all depends on which provider and package you opt for!

 Cable TV providers in the Netherlands

 We know, the word “packages” appears a lot in this article.
 Companies love their bundles, but this doesn’t mean you have to wrestle with them — leave that to the experts!
 Companies such as PartnerPete will sort out your utilities for you; just tell them what you want and relaaax.